Disability'Supporters' Liaison Officer: Ben Reeves

 Concessions on match day tickets for junior supporters, students and senior citizens

-Season tickets payable by installments through the Club's external credit agency at a reasonable rate of interest
+Season tickets payable by instalments through the club's external credit agency at a reasonable rate of interest.

-Gillingham F.C. operates a No Smoking Policy throughout the Stadium on match days
+Gillingham Football Club operates a no smoking policy throughout the stadium on match days.

 WE WILL BE FAIR IN SELLING TICKETS

 For "all ticket" home matches the club will sell tickets in the following order of priority, subject to availability.
 Discretion will be applied to the number of tickets available to each applicant.